cisagov/ScubaGear/README.md

 > Starting with release 0.3.0, ScubaGear is signed by a commonly trusted CA.  Depending on the [PowerShell execution policy](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-5.1) of the system running ScubaGear, different steps may be required before running ScubaGear.

 ## Usage
 ScubaGear can be invoked interactively or non-interactively.
+See [Required Permissions](#required-permissions) for the permissions needed to execute the tool in either mode.
 The interactive authentication mode will prompt the user for credentials via Microsoft's popup windows.
 Non-interactive mode is for invoking ScubaGear using an Azure AD application service principal and supports running the tool in automated scenarios such as pipelines or scheduled jobs.
 Examples 1-3 provide examples for running with interactive mode and example 4 provides an example for running in non-interactive mode.

 ### Example 1: Run an assessment against all products (except PowerPlatform)
 ```powershell